Who we are

 Working with our partners

-In order to achieve a healthier Hull we work closely with our partners which include Hull City Council, East Riding of Yorkshire CCG, our providers, and our Humber, Coast and Vale Sustainability and Transformation Partnership (STP) and other local public sector groups, voluntary and community groups and patient representatives and carers.
+In order to achieve a healthier Hull we work closely with our partners which include Hull City Council, East Riding of Yorkshire CCG, our providers, and our Humber, Coast and Vale Sustainability and Transformation Partnership (STP) as well as other local public sector groups, voluntary and community groups and patient representatives and carers in Hull.
 Partnership working means better use of public funds and local resources as well as making it easier for you to access the services you need.

 Want to get involved?
 Find out how here.